Edd1525/CucumberSeleniumJavaTest/README.md

 ##### File Reade
 to implement Data Driven Testing if needed
 ##### Utilities and Enums
-Utilities and enums as a good practice for saving static variables and reusing common methods
+Utilities and enums as a good practice to storage variables and reusing common methods

-Assertions have been handled with hamcrest for java Tests are running against ** Chrome **
+- Assertions have been handled with hamcrest for java
+- Tests are running against ** Chrome **